luke2533/prime-mobile/README.md

 - Phone detail page shows overall indivdial phone rating
 - Store page shows overall indivdial phone rating

+### 6.102 Rating low to high / high to low working and quantity error resolved

+Additions:

+- Sort low to high / high to low by rating on store page filter
+- Sort low to high / high to low by rating on navbar link
+- Issue RESLOVED price is now a float when the quantity is 2 or higher

+Issue RESLOVED (6.102): Checkout phone_price would become a string if the quantity was 2 or higher

 ## 7.0 Deployment

 ### 7.1 Local deployment